Louis-Aime/Milesian-calendar/JS-Date-Properties/README.md

+# Date properties in JavaScript

 These modules give new methods to the JS object Date, which enables you to easily handle calendars or cycles that are not (yet) available from the LCDR project.

- 	CalendarCycleComputationEngine.js : four time units in milliseconds, for other computations, and two functions.
+## CalendarCycleComputationEngine.js : four time units in milliseconds, for other computations, and two functions.
-    ccceDecompose takes a date-time value in milliseconds and yields an object with the parts of a date following a decomposition canvas.
-    ccceCompose takes the object and computes the corresponding date-time Unix number of milliseconds since Unix epoch.
+ccceDecompose takes a date-time value in milliseconds and yields an object with the parts of a date following a decomposition canvas. ccceCompose takes the object and computes the corresponding date-time Unix number of milliseconds since Unix epoch.
 This function is used in all other packages of this repository.

-  MilesianDateProperties.js: methods for the Milesian calendar. getMilesianDate : the day date as a three elements object: .year, .month, .date; .month is 0 to 11.
+## MilesianDateProperties.js: methods for the Milesian calendar.
+   getMilesianDate : the day date as a three elements object: .year, .month, .date; .month is 0 to 11.
 Conversion is in local time. getMilesianUTCDate : same as above, in UTC time. setTimeFromMilesian (year, month, date, hours, minutes, seconds, milliseconds) : set Time from milesian date + local hour.